 “A security test is a method of evaluating the security of a computer system or network by methodically validating and verifying the effectiveness of application security controls.
 A web application security test focuses only on evaluating the security of a web application.
 The process involves an active analysis of the application for any weaknesses, technical flaws, or vulnerabilities.
 Any security issues that are found will be presented to the system owner, together with an assessment of the impact, a proposal for mitigation or a technical solution.”

 In simpler terms, a web application penetration test identifies any vulnerabilities in your web application and assesses the impact of those vulnerabilities through exploitation attempts.
-A penetration test goes above and beyond a simple vulnerability scan, as we’ve explained here.
+A penetration test goes above and beyond a simple vulnerability scan, as we’ve explained the differences between the two here.
 This process is going to show you what weaknesses are the most significant from the perspective of an attacker, which will subsequently help your organization evaluate where to allocate resources (time, budget, etc.).

 Most organization’s perform web application testing that utilizes the OWASP Penetration Testing Guide or some form of it, including Triaxiom.
 This type of testing is going to include both an unauthenticated and authenticated analysis of the targeted web application(s) using all of the different user roles that are available.
 Additionally, most organizations (but definitely not all) will include network-level testing for vulnerabilities on the host server that could negatively affect the security of the application (e.g. a PHPMyAdmin login on accessible on a separate port on that host server).
 Some questions that this test will answer include: